The Burden Trust

 - Harold Nelson Burden - Wikipedia - Biographical information -

-- The Wheels Project website - Example of funded organization -
+- The Wheels Project website - Example of funded organisation -

-- inHope Bristol website - Example of funded organization -
+- inHope Bristol website - Example of funded organisation -